Campo de' Fiori: Executions

 The demolition of a block of housing in 1858 enlarged Campo de' Fiori, and since 1869, a daily vegetable and fish market that was previously held in Piazza Navona has been held there.
 The ancient cattle fountain known as la Terrina (the "soupbowl") was resited in 1889 and replaced with a copy that now is used to keep cut flowers fresh.
 Its inscription: FA DEL BENE E LASSA DIRE ("Do good and let them talk") suits the gossipy nature of the marketplace.
 In the afternoons, local games of football give way to set-ups for outdoor cafés.

-At night, Campo de' Fiori is a meeting place for tourists and young people coming from the whole city.
-In the years after 2000, it became one of the most dangerous nighttime places of the city due to assaults and affrays by drunk tourists and soccer supporters.
+At night, Campo de' Fiori is a meeting place for tourists and young people coming from all parts of the city.
+After 2000, it was sometimes a dangerous nighttime place in the city due to assaults and affrays by drunk tourists and soccer supporters.